Greyfriars Bobby - facts, embellishments and fiction

 Longish story short, legend has it that dog maintains vigil at graveside but when he hears the One o’ Clock Gun he slips round the corner to Traill’s eatery, where he has a meal.

-The faithful Bobby does this for 14 years, and even has the local Lord Provost (Eng: ‘mayor’) paying for his dog licence, which was required after introduction of the 1867 Dog Duty Act.
+The faithful Bobby does this for 14 years, and even has the local Lord Provost (Eng: ‘ lord mayor’) paying for his dog licence, which was required after introduction of the 1867 Dog Duty Act.

 Greyfriars Bobby - facts and embellishments